awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-changePswd.md

 ## To troubleshoot changePswd<a name="troubleshoot-changepassword"></a>

 Before you run any CMU command, you must start CMU and log in to the HSM\.
-Be sure that you log in with the user account type that can run the commands you plan to use\.
+Be sure that you log in with a user type that can run the commands you plan to use\.

 If you add or delete HSMs, update the configuration files for CMU\.
 Otherwise, the changes that you make might not be effective for all HSMs in the cluster\.